dgerabagi/aiascent-dev/src/Artifacts/A0-Master-Artifact-List.md

 # Artifact A0: aiascent.dev - Master Artifact List

 # Date Created: C0

 # Author: AI Model & Curator

-## 1. Purpose
+## 1\.
+Purpose

 This file serves as the definitive, parseable list of all documentation artifacts for the `aiascent.dev` website project.
-This project aims to create a promotional website for the Data Curation Environment (DCE) VS Code Extension, featuring an interactive whitepaper as a primary showcase.
+This project aims to create a promotional website for the Data Curation Environment (DCE) VS Code Extension, featuring an interactive showcase.

-## 2. Formatting Rules for Parsing
+## 2\.
+Formatting Rules for Parsing

-*   Lines beginning with `#` are comments and are ignored.
+\*   Lines beginning with `#` are comments and are ignored.
-*   `##` denotes a major category header and is ignored.
+\*   `##` denotes a major category header and is ignored.
-*   `###` denotes an artifact entry.
+\*   `###` denotes an artifact entry.
 The text following it is the artifact's full name and ID.
-*   Lines beginning with `- **Description:**` provide context for the project.
+\*   Lines beginning with `- **Description:**` provide context for the project.
-*   Lines beginning with `- **Tags:**` provide keywords for Inference.
+\*   Lines beginning with `- **Tags:**` provide keywords for Inference.

-## 3. Artifacts List
+## 3\.
+Artifacts List

-## I. Project Planning & Design
+## I. Project Planning & Vision

-### A1.
-Project Vision and Goals
+### A1. aiascent.dev - Project Vision and Goals

-- **Description:** High-level overview of the `aiascent.dev` website, its purpose to promote the DCE, and the phased development plan.
+  - **Description:** High-level overview of the aiascent.dev website, its purpose to promote the DCE, and the phased development plan.
-- **Tags:** project vision, goals, scope, dce, whitepaper, promotional website
+  - **Tags:** project vision, goals, scope, dce, promotional website, interactive showcase

-### A2.
-Phase 1 - Requirements & Design
+### A2. aiascent.dev - Phase 1 Requirements & Design

-- **Description:** Detailed functional and technical requirements for Phase 1, focusing on building the static site shell and porting the interactive report viewer.
+  - **Description:** Detailed functional and technical requirements for Phase 1 of aiascent.dev, focusing on the static site shell and the interactive showcase.
-- **Tags:** requirements, design, phase 1, report viewer, nextjs
+  - **Tags:** requirements, design, phase 1, features, nextjs, showcase

+### A11. aiascent.dev - Implementation Roadmap

+  - **Description:** A step-by-step roadmap for the implementation of the aiascent.dev website, breaking the development into manageable and testable stages.
+  - **Tags:** roadmap, implementation plan, project management, development stages

+## II.
+Technical Architecture & Implementation

-### A3.
-Technical Scaffolding Plan
+### A3. aiascent.dev - Technical Scaffolding Plan

-- **Description:** Outlines the proposed file structure and technologies, leveraging the `automationsaas` project shell and components from `aiascent.game`.
+  - **Description:** Outlines the proposed technical scaffolding, file structure, and technology stack (Next.js, TypeScript, TailwindCSS) for the aiascent.dev website.
-- **Tags:** technical plan, scaffolding, file structure, nextjs, react, tailwindcss
+  - **Tags:** technical plan, scaffolding, file structure, nextjs, react, tailwindcss, typescript

+## III.
+Process & Workflow

+### A4. aiascent.dev - Universal Task Checklist

+  - **Description:** A structured checklist for tracking development tasks, feedback, and bugs for the aiascent.dev project, organized by file packages and complexity.
+  - **Tags:** checklist, task management, planning, roadmap

-### A7.
-Development and Testing Guide
+### A7. aiascent.dev - Development and Testing Guide

-- **Description:** A step-by-step guide explaining how to run, debug, and test the `aiascent.dev` website locally.
+  - **Description:** A guide providing the standard procedure for running, debugging, and testing the aiascent.dev Next.js website locally.
-- **Tags:** development, testing, debugging, workflow, nextjs
+  - **Tags:** documentation, project setup, development, testing, nextjs, workflow

-### A9.
-GitHub Repository Setup Guide
+### A14. aiascent.dev - GitHub Repository Setup Guide

-- **Description:** A step-by-step guide with the necessary git commands to initialize the project as a local repository and push it to a new remote repository on GitHub.
+  - **Description:** A guide on setting up the aiascent.dev project with Git and GitHub, including the essential workflow for using Git alongside the Data Curation Environment (DCE).
-- **Tags:** git, github, version control, setup, repository
+  - **Tags:** git, github, version control, workflow, setup, dce